-The types of bullying that can take place in schools are as follows:
+The types of bullying that can take place in schools in Singapore are as follows:

 Perpetrators of bullying use tactics of name-calling, abusive words, accusational and mean statements to claim power and control over a vulnerable target.
 The targets are generally children with special needs, or new students at the school, etc.

 They try to belittle, demean, or hurt the victim and thus aim to insult them based on their appearance, conduct, or behave.
 Verbal bullying can be very difficult to identify as bullies often know how to please the authority figures and make it apparent that they do not indulge in bullying behaviour, while most of the verbal bullying occurs behind the teachers’ and parents’ backs.

 This is a very harmful type of bullying that often goes unnoticed by authority figures at school and at home.
 It involves sabotaging the social standing of a victim by the means of manipulation, spreading false rumours and breaking confidences.
 Girls between the ages of 9 to 14 tend to use this form of bullying more than the boys of the same age.
 The goal of the bully behind this behaviour is to upgrade their own social status by degrading someone else’s.

 When a person uses their devices and access the internet for the purpose of hurting, harassing, embarrassing, or threatening another person, it is called cyberbullying.
 This kind of bullying is common among younger children, as well as adolescents.
 It is an invasive and a long-term kind of bullying in which the bullies tend to enjoy the fact that it’s relatively easier for them to not get caught.
 This kind of bullying can pester the child at all times, 24/7 as they cannot exit the situation where it is happening because it is not a physical place.
 The consequences of such bullying can be very devastating for the target.